The Accountability Gap

 The Ghost Directors

-Directors responsible for millions in public spending who have no public biography, no published qualifications, and no visible accountability.
+Directors at Digital Health and Care Wales (DHCW) responsible for millions in public spending who have no public biography, no published qualifications, and no visible accountability.
 You are paying their salaries — but you cannot find out who they are.

 The Shadow Workforce

-At least 23 off-payroll workers earning £245 or more per day, costing an estimated £1.5–4.5 million per year.
+At least 23 off-payroll workers at Digital Health and Care Wales (DHCW) earning £245 or more per day, costing an estimated £1.5–4.5 million per year.
 Their names, roles, and contract values are not published.
 The public pays — and is told nothing.